AlexanderRyzhko/0install-TUF/README.md

 Why use 0install + TUF
 ----------------------

-There are a few reasons why using 0install + TUF makes more sense then just using TUF
+There are a few reasons why using 0install + TUF makes more sense then just using 0install

 * Uses TUF for updating the pacakges
-* 4 keys are used instead of a single developer key
+* 5 keys are used instead of a single developer key
 * Installation is simple
 * You know exactly know the source of the package
 * Impersonating developers is harder